 Alliances for Graduate Education and the Professoriate (AGEP)

 AGEP is a program funded by theNational Science Foundation to advance underrepresented minority graduate students in the fields of science, technology, engineering and mathematics (STEM) as they pursue their degrees, and to enhance their preparation for faculty positions in academia.
 In collaboration with the University of Michigan’s Rackham Graduate School and the Michigan AGEP Alliance, our NCID research team draws on multiple quantitative and qualitative methods to examine how contextual experiences (such as climate and mentoring) impact the academic/disciplinary identity development, persistence, and career pursuits of underrepresented minority students in doctoral education.

-"Growing STEM" is an initiative led by faculty and staff seeking to form collaborations across academic units to improve the pipeline and experience of underrepresented groups into STEM.
+"Growing STEM" is a U-M Diversity, Equity, and Inclusion Knowledge Community (KC) led by faculty and staff seeking to form collaborations across academic units to improve the pipeline and experience of underrepresented groups into STEM.

 Through this Knowledge Community, collaborators across the U-M campus and across institutions seek to positively impact the trajectory of individuals from underrepresented groups including: pre-college programs, outreach and admissions, undergraduate and graduate programs, and professional settings.
 This multi-prong approach is grounded in research that informs challenges and opportunities for collaboration in advancing individuals from underrepresented groups into careers in STEM.
 Leading this work are Angela Dillard, associate dean for undergraduate education in the College of Literature, Science, and the Arts and Derrick Scott, director of Inclusion and Multicultural Engineering Programs in the College of Engineering (both at the University of Michigan).